rana/tms/README.md

 ## Summary

+TMS is a specialized time series compression library written in Rust, designed specifically for financial market data with a focus on optimal performance through SIMD (Single Instruction Multiple Data) operations.

  High-performance time series compression library in Rust
   - Designed for financial data with millisecond precision
   - Optimized for fast decompression using SIMD instructions